 Dr. Cíntia Borges Margi (PI)

-obtained her Ph.D. in Computer Engineering at University of California Santa Cruz (2006) , and her Habilitation (Livre Docencia) (2015) in Computer Networks from the University of Sao Paulo.
+obtained her Ph.D. in Computer Engineering at the University of California Santa Cruz (2006), and her Habilitation (Livre Docencia) (2015) in Computer Networks from the University of Sao Paulo.
 She is Associate Professor in the Computer and Digital Systems Engineering department at Escola Politecnica – Universidade de Sao Paulo (EPUSP) since 2015, where she started as Assistant Professor in 2010.
 During 2007-2010 she was Assistant Professor at Escola de Artes, Ciencias e Humanidades da Universidade de Sao Paulo (EACH-USP).

-Her research interests include: wireless sensor networks and software-defined networking.
+Her research interests include wireless sensor networks and software-defined networking.

 Dr. Cassio Guimarães Lopes

-obtained the Ph.D. in Electrical Engineering from the University of California, Los Angeles in 2008, during which he worked in a joint project with the NASA Jet Propulsion Laboratory.
+obtained a Ph.D. in Electrical Engineering from the University of California, Los Angeles in 2008, during which he worked in a joint project with the NASA Jet Propulsion Laboratory.
 In 2008, he was a Post-doc at the Instituto Tecnologico de Aeronautica (ITA), Brazil.
 He served as an Associate Editor for EURASIP JASP and was a co-chair at EUSIPCO 2016.
 Dr. Lopes is an Associate Professor at the University of São Paulo since 2009, is an IEEE senior member.

-His research interests include: adaptive processing over linear and nonlinear structures, distributed estimation, structural health monitoring, and applications of algebraic signal processing.
+His research interests include adaptive processing over linear and nonlinear structures, distributed estimation, structural health monitoring, and applications of algebraic signal processing.